 Landscape design is fundamental to protecting our environment.
 Whenever possible, we avoid depletion of our natural resources, such as water, energy and raw materials.
 We explore every opportunity with property owners to reduce the environmental impact.

 Softscape elements are the growing, ever changing components such as trees, shrubs and flowers.
 These elements take up less of the budget but they also allow you to change the look and feel or color scheme of your space more often than you would replace a hardscape component.

-Redbud understands that landscape design is also fundamental to protecting our environment.
-The green design choices that you make for the outside of your home can greatly impact the energy efficiency of the inside.
+Redbud understands that landscape and design are fundamental to protecting our environment.
+The green design choices that you make for your yard can greatly impact the energy efficiency of your home.
 For example, did you know that the placement of a single shade tree help reduce the cost of cooling your home?
-Each time you tackle a home improvement project, inside or out, you have the opportunity to improve the environmental impact of your home.
+Each time you tackle a house or yard project, you have the opportunity to improve the environmental impact of your home.

-Your landscape design can help you incorporate some key sustainable design options.
-Work with Redbud to bring in some sustainable practices to your project.
+Your home and designer can help you incorporate some key sustainable design options.
+Work with Redbud to bring in some sustainable practices to your design project.

 Storm water runoff plans are very important and are more and more being required by local planning and permitting authorities.
 But there some very simple and cost effective methods such as:

 One or more of these might be right for you.